txtaly/CoinExchangeSDK/README.md

-A sdk of coinbig api
+A sdk of coinbig api# CoinBig